Sweet Without the Spike

 Dessert Can Be Supportive And Even Nutritious

-Traditional Valentine’s Desserts will Spike Blood Sugar because most classic Valentine’s treats are made with refined sugar, white flour, liquid sugars (corn syrup, caramel, syrups), not to mention a lot of other unsavory ingredients like taste enhancers, stabilizers, emulsifiers.
+Traditional Valentine’s Desserts and especially store-bought ones will spike blood sugar because most classic Valentine’s treats are made with refined sugar, white flour, liquid sugars (corn syrup, caramel, syrups), not to mention a lot of other unsavory ingredients like taste enhancers, stabilizers, emulsifiers.

 These combinations hit your bloodstream fast, causing blood sugar spikes, energy crashes, cravings for more and inflammation.
 For women especially, this roller coaster can impact hormones, mood, and even sleep.
 But sweetness doesn’t have to come at that cost.